 This is a fun combination of the Five-Card Stud and 5-Card Draw rules.
 In this variation, usually played as a personal rule in home games, Players are permitted to trade in one of their cards after paying a predetermined “buy” into the pot.

 Players then discard their chosen card and are dealt a new card from the deck.
 If the traded-in card was face-up, it should be dealt face-up.
-If a Player traded in their hole card, then their new card will be dealt face-down.
+If a Player trades in their hole card, then their new card will be dealt face-down.

 A Finnish variation of Five-Card Stud, although it is sometimes known as California Stud.
 Sökö is the same as Five-Card Stud in all ways, except it adds two new melds to the Card Hierarchy: 4-straights, and 4-flushes.